Autism is individual. So, we deliver personalised services and support across Perth that’s as individual as you.

 - Advice, autism-specific resources and referral to other services

-Our therapy teams work collaboratively to deliver evidence-based therapy services that help people with disabilities achieve their goals in life.
+Our therapy team works collaboratively to deliver evidence-based therapy services that help people with disabilities achieve their goals in life.

 Our services can be accessed through a range of funding options.
 We can help you find out if you’re eligible and provide further information about the options available.